 Finer gentlemen, you’ll meet few

-Writing songs that are all
+Writing songs that are all brand new

 Live in the mountains with a kangaroo